ComposableAnalytics/Docs/docs/DataLabs/Overview.md

 ## Composable Integrations

-Composable DataLabs integrats with other Composable resources, such as [Composable DataFlows](../DataFlows/01.Overview.md).
+Composable DataLabs integrates with other Composable resources, such as [Composable DataFlows](../DataFlows/01.Overview.md).
 Specifically, DataLabs comes pre-installed with [composapy](https://github.com/ComposableAnalytics/ComposaPy/), a python package that integrates and binds with the core Composable stack.

+## Other Integrations

+Other python libraries can be installed from within a notebook by simply utilzing the `pip install` command.
+For example: `pip install numpy`